 This topic describes the design principles underlying the current support for Python scripts in Azure Machine Learning.
-The main capabilities are also outlined, including support for importing existing code, exporting visualizations and, finally, some of the limitations and ongoing work are discussed.
+The main capabilities provided are also outlined, including:

 Python is an indispensable tool in the tool chest of many data scientists.
 It has:

 - cross-platform support,

 - a vast collection of powerful libraries, and